All page references are to The Fantasy Trip In the Labyrinth rulebook, unless noted otherwise.

 A collection of my own musings, not to be taken too seriously. -HJC

-Heal(S) Prerequisites: Physicker or Vet or equivalent talents (depending on the subject) The wizard pays 5 fatigue then spends one minute (12 turns) in casting while in physical contact (hands or staff) with the still living target.
+Heal(S) Prerequisites: Physicker or Vet or equivalent talents (depending on the subject).
+The wizard pays 5 fatigue then spends one minute (12 turns) in casting while in physical contact (hands or staff) with the still living target.
 During and after a successful casting the target suffers no further damage from blood loss.
 At the end of the minute the wizard rolls and on a success the target recovers one hit of damage.
 Each subject can only benefit from the result of the Heal or Greater Heal spell cast in the past 24 hours with the greatest absolute value.
 I.e. a roll of 3 on a heal spell would heal 3 hits and also negate the 3 hits inflicted on the target by a previous roll of 18 on a Heal spell within the last day, but a roll of 4 at that time would have no effect.
 This spell doesn't regrow missing parts.
 See the Regeneration spell on page 30 for that.
+If the first casting in a day is after a Revival spell it will hopefully raise ST from zero to one.

 Greater Heal(S) Prerequisites: Master Physicker/Vet or equivalent talents. exactly like Heal except that the fatigue cost is 10 and the subject regains 1d hits instead of 1 hit.
 As with Heal only the single most effective spell result in the past 24 hours applies, no matter how many times the target is injured.